 The Puerto Rican Boa (Epicrates inornatus) is found throughout the island and lives in El Yunque below an elevation of 365 m (1200 ft).
 Although the recovery plan for the boa was approved in 1986, its ecology is only now being understood through research conducted by the USDA Forest Service International Institute of Tropical Forestry.

 The Puerto Rican Broad-winged Hawk (Buteo platypterus brunnescens) is a subspecies of the broad-winged hawk and is found in isolated mountain areas preferring to hunt from lofty perches.
 This hawk’s prey consists of frogs, lizards, other birds and insects.

-As of 1992, its population on the island was estimated at approximately 124 individuals.
-The cause of its decline has been due to forest destruction and habitat loss due to construction.
+As of 1992, the population on the island was estimated at approximately 124 individuals.
+Its decline has been due to forest destruction and habitat loss due to construction.

 Approximately 16 species of common coqui, members of the diverse neotropical frog genus Eleutherodactylus, are known in Puerto Rico.
 Of these 16, 13 have been found in El Yunque National Forest.

 This small frog earned its Puerto Rican common name due to the call of the most common coquí species in Puerto Rico, Eleutherodactylus coqui, which begins as the sun sets and ends in the early dawn.
 This has made it an animal of great endearment to Puerto Ricans.